Foreign tax credit

 A tax credit can be applied for increases in the number of disabled workers contracted per year on a permanent and full-time basis.
-The tax credit is EUR 9,000 per worker contracted whose level of disability is 33% or more, but less than 65%, and EUR 12,000 per worker contracted whose level of disability is 65% or more.
-This increase is calculated by taking the average number of company workers of each of these categories in the tax year in question that meet the established requirements and comparing it with the company’s average number of staff in the same category in the previous tax year.
+The tax credit is EUR 9,000 per contracted worker whose level of disability is 33% or more, but less than 65%, and EUR 12,000 per contracted worker whose level of disability is 65% or more.
+This increase is calculated by taking the company's average number of staff of each of these categories in the tax year in question that meet the established requirements and comparing it with the company’s average number of staff in the same category in the previous tax year.

 Reserve for levelling-off of tax losses